 More than that, many ecommerce retailers are missing out on up to 20% of revenue based on false positive fraud detection during checkout, causing perfectly secure payments to be turned away.

-Customer lifetime value is the amount of revenue on average that you earn per person throughout their entire lifetime as a customer for your company.
-It essentially breaks down how much a customer is worth to you on average.
+Customer Lifetime Value (CLV) is the amount of revenue on average that you earn per person throughout their entire lifetime as a customer for your company.
+It essentially breaks down how much a customer is worth to you on average, and makes a distinction between a customer who makes a $200 purchase now, and one who makes ten $100 purchases over the next five years – who is actually more valuable to you.
 You need this to be greater than acquisition costs for you to be earning revenue.